Best Laptops for College Students 2026

 Get the MacBook Neo if you want macOS at the lowest entry price and your workflow lives in a browser plus Notion.

-Get the Lenovo IdeaPad Slim 5i if your major requires Windows-only software and your total spend caps near $600 with 16GB RAM.
+Get the Lenovo IdeaPad Slim 5i if your major requires Windows-only software and you want a 16-inch machine with 16GB RAM and a 1TB SSD near $770.

 Get the ASUS Zenbook 14 OLED if your coursework runs in Premiere, Photoshop, Lightroom, or DaVinci Resolve and the OLED display pays back daily.

 The right call for most freshmen is the MacBook Air M5 13-inch at $1099 — four-year battery, build, and resale recovery all clear.
-For families capped near $600, the Lenovo IdeaPad Slim 5i covers the Windows ground at 16GB.
+For a 16-inch Windows machine with 16GB RAM near $770, the Lenovo IdeaPad Slim 5i covers the Windows ground.
 Skip every laptop here if your major is competitive gaming — none of these picks ship a discrete GPU that handles modern titles at high frame rates.

 Sources & Methodology